-Serbia mining: New mining law, rich reserves concessions currently dominated by US companies15.
-November 2013. / Mining
+Serbia mining: New mining law, rich reserves concessions currently dominated by US companies, Mining

 Serbia is rich in gold, lithium, boron, copper, molybdenum and other ores, and their better use will allow new Law on mining and geological researches, which the Assembly will probably adopt in early 2014.

 The official start of the public hearing on that law is expected in the first days of December and the government could adopt him by the end of the year, said State Secretary in the Ministry of Natural Resources, Mining and Spatial Planning, Tomislav Subaranovic.

 He said that it had been already held several public hearings on the draft law, which would significantly simplify procedures and allow investors a better position, but also greater protection of the state interests, as the owner of natural resources.

 Subaranovic pointed out that the old law was not applicable in many areas.

 The new law, as he said, will allow the export of strategic minerals and strategic partnership will be achievable with the state in this area, and the deadlines for geological research will be more favorable.

 Deputy Minister of mining, Zoran Danilovic, said that Serbia was very rich in mineral resources, and that especially significant lithium deposits in jadarite ore were near Loznica and gold on Crni Vrh, near Zagubica.